ansible/community-docs/steering_committee_membership_guidelines.rst

    person responsible for arranging the election about that.
 -  Conduct anonymous voting somewhere.
 -  Internally and publicly announce the elected candidate.

-[TODO: Elaborate on the Chairperson rights / responsibilities]